 Thaice is a rolled ice cream store–you get to choose your batter and pick 3 toppings if you want to make your own creation or choose from some of their favorite combos off the menu!
 They will roll out your ice cream on a cold plate and then scrape it up into rolls.
 Fun for the kids to watch!
 Jacksonville Moms Blog co-founder, Megan, enjoyed her s’mores off the menu, and her daughter created her own with Oreos and caramel sauce!
 Yum!
 I think Thaice’s gorgeously unique presentation of their ice cream is what sets this place apart from the rest.

-Here are a few more ice cream shops in town that I still need to check out with Lincoln, but if you get here first, let me know your favorite flavor!
+Here are a few more ice cream shops in town to check out, and if you get here first, let me know your favorite flavor!
+Be sure to check out this previous ice cream post for MORE local ice cream favorites!

 Snowgenix (Southside): Taiwanese shaved ice cream, including many Asian flavors such as Leche.
 Bonus: The fruity puffs in the cool Dragon Breath flavor is totally crunchy and kid-approved!